dumux/dumux/doc/doxygen/pages/installation.md

 ## 3. Install external dependencies via script

 There are various external libraries and modules that provide additional functionality but are not generally required to run DuMux.
-A list of external libraries and modules can be found in the [DuMux handbook](/docs/#handbook).
 DuMux contains the script `installexternal.py` which allows you to install extension from your DuMux installation directory.

 If you run the script with the option \-\-help